process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 ```

 Finally, go to GitHub and [make a Pull Request](https://help.github.com/articles/creating-a-pull-request) ​with labels :smile:
+For the title, follow the directives of the Pull Request template.

 :warning: ​We care about quality.
 So your PR won't be merged until all tests pass.